him705075/HackCovid/README.md

   <li>Do’s And Don’ts: Keep you away from don’ts and motivate to work on Dos. </li>
 </ul>

-### Med Chatbot
-<p> ChatBOT: Your Health Buddy.
-Advance bot where users can feel as they are chatting with Dr. <br> Github: https://github.com/aakriti1318/med-chatbot</p>

 ### Tech Stack
 Machine learning, Python, Flask, HTML, CSS, and Bootstrap.